dwesterwick/SPTQuestingBots/README.md

 **---------- How to Add Custom Quests ----------**

-To add custom quests to a map, first create a *user\mods\DanW-SPTQuestingBots-#.#.#\quests\custom* directory if it doesn't already exist.
+To add custom quests to a map, first create a *user\mods\DanW-QuestingBots-#.#.#\quests\custom* directory if it doesn't already exist.
 Then, create a file for each map for which you want to add custom quests.
-The file name should exactly match the corresponding file in the *user\mods\DanW-SPTQuestingBots-#.#.#\quests\standard* directory (case sensitive).
+The file name should exactly match the corresponding file in the *user\mods\DanW-QuestingBots-#.#.#\quests\standard* directory (case sensitive).

 The three major data structures are:
 * **Quests**: A quest is a collection of at least one quest objective, and objectives can be placed anywhere on the map.
 Objectives can be completed in any order.